sameerank/MuchAdoAboutMeeting/README.md

 - [ ] Browse, join, leave, or create groups
 - [ ] Search, browse, join, leave, or create events within groups
 - [ ] View the profiles of other members and see their group memberships
-- [ ] Post comments on event pages

 ## Design Docs
 * [View Wireframes][views]